Natural Resource Management Program

 The Natural Resource Management Program endows graduates with the knowledge, analytical and practical skills, and decision-making competencies to act as stewards of renewable resources.
 Students receive instruction on ecosystem function, environmental assessment and conservation of resources, and apply these competencies by means of project-based exercises.
 Graduates are prepared to manage natural resources based on educational excellence in basic and applied sciences.

-The Natural Resource Management Program at Glenville State College seeks to lead undergraduate education, focusing on student success, workforce preparedness, and solutions to natural resource management issues.
+The Natural Resource Management Program at Glenville State University seeks to lead undergraduate education, focusing on student success, workforce preparedness, and solutions to natural resource management issues.